material-icons/build/README.md

 All icons are cleaned up and optimized.

-Icons that are not 24x24 are scaled to 24x24, then optimized.
+Icons that are not 24x24 are scaled to 24x24, then optimized using SVGO.

+After SVGO optimization, arcs in paths are de-optimized because some software still does not support compressed arc flags.

+Resulting icons are as small as possible and compatible with all software that supports SVG.